 Step 1 – Decide what you’ll sell online.

 Every business can sell something online.
 That may sound like a bold statement, but even businesses that typically don’t sell physical goods can start.
 The key here is to align whatever you decide to sell with your current brand and/or product offering.
-If your business is a local breakfast cafe, for example, consider selling (and delivering) branded mugs, freshly roasted coffee beans or daily-made bagels.
+If your business is a local breakfast cafe, for example, consider selling branded mugs or freshly roasted coffee beans.
+A salon might look at selling products, gift cards or locally made hair accessories.

 Step 2 – Consider your audience.

 If you’re already using eCommerce, consider going through this exercise anyway.
-Your customer base may expand during this time and perhaps your eCommerce tools are outdated.
-Completing this step will help you make sure that you’re using the best eCommerce tools for your business and for your customers.
+Your eCommerce tools may need updating as your audience’s preferences change over time.
+Completing this step will help make sure that you’re using the best eCommerce tools for your business and for your customers.

 Step 3 – Determine how you’ll sell online.

 This step will help with the logistics of setting up and selling via eCommerce.
 Once you know what you’re going to sell and to whom you plan to sell, it’s time to decide how you want to sell online.
-You can choose to keep it simple for short-term survival, or use this as an opportunity to create a long-term eCommerce strategy, adding an additional revenue stream.
-Some businesses are opting to take orders via phone and email, asking customers to pay at pick-up or upon delivery.
-That may work just fine for the short term, but it does require a more hands-on approach and may result in some missed opportunities.
+You can choose to keep it simple for short-term boost, or use this as an opportunity to create a long-term eCommerce strategy.

-If the software hosting your current website is outdated or clunky, then you may decide to start fresh, creating a new website using an all-in-one website and eCommerce platform.
-These platforms include everything from website design templates and domain names, to shopping carts and credit card processing.
+If the software hosting your current website is outdated or clunky, then you should try starting fresh.
+Create a new website using an all-in-one website and eCommerce platform.
+They have everything from easy-to-use website design templates and domain names, to shopping carts and credit card processing.
 A few of the top all-in-one platforms include:

 - Shopify – Everything is included.
 You’ll get a domain name and have a secure shopping cart so you can accept credit cards and PayPal payments.
 The service also offers ready-to-go templates or custom-designed themes.